Can Your Health Insurer Deny a Claim Due to Intoxication?

 In 2001, Florida’s Second District Court of Appeal addressed whether a health insurer, Blue Cross and Blue Shield of Florida (“Blue Cross”) was in breach of contract for denying a health insurance claim for medical expenses.
 See Blue Cross and Blue Shield of Florida, Inc. v.
 Steck, 778 So.2d 374 (Fla.
 2d DCA 2001).
 The insured in that case, Angela Steck, was allegedly injured while intoxicated.
 According to facts stipulated by the parties, Ms. Steck attempted to cross a street and was struck by an oncoming vehicle.
 She was hospitalized for fifty-three (53) days and incurred over $350,000 in medical bills.
 Id. at 375.

 Ms. Steck’s health insurance policy contained an exclusion providing that the policy does not cover injuries “for a condition resulting from you being drunk …” Based on this exclusion, Blue Cross denied coverage for Ms. Steck’s medical expenses.
-During the course of the litigation, the trial court found that the language in the policy, according to prior Florida case law, was not specific enough to cover “indirect” injuries from intoxication.
+During the course of the litigation, the trial court found that the language in the policy, according to prior Florida case law, covered Ms. Steck’s hospital and medical expenses for injuries she sustained while intoxicated.
 Blue Cross appealed the trial court’s decision.

 Applying Mason II to Ms. Steck’s case, the Second District held that the exclusion in Ms. Steck’s policy did not exclude medical expenses which were an indirect result of intoxication.
 The court reminded readers that exclusions in insurance policies must be “construed liberally in favor of the insured and strictly against the insurer who prepared the policy.”
 Id. at 376.

 The Steck decision should not be read to mean all injuries indirectly caused by intoxication are covered by health insurance policies.
 Steck was the product of the language in that particular Blue Cross policy.
-In Harris v.
+Compare, for example, Harris v.
 Carolina Life Ins.
 Co., 233 So.2d 833, 834 (Fla.
-1970), the exclusion applied to injuries directly and indirectly related to intoxication.
+1970), where the exclusion did apply to injuries directly and indirectly related to intoxication.
 Id. at 377.
 In his concurrence in Steck, Judge Altenbernd noted that although Fla.
 Stat. §627.629 permits an exclusion for “loss resulting from the insured being drunk ..,” Judge Altenbrand believes Mason II and similar decisions limit such an exclusion to apply only to direct injuries.
 Id. at 377.

 Jason Cornell is a Florida attorney who represents consumers whose insurers have wrongfully denied health insurance claims.
 You can contact Jason at 561 616-3333, or email@example.com.